TiBeN/ia-mame/README.md

 Warning
 -------

 Despite `ia-mame` can be considered safe, it is for now a beta software.
-It should not affect your roms collection and will not overwrite your existing files.
+It should not affect the roms into your rompath.
 But if you take care of your collection, it would be safer to try `ia-mame` with another rompath.
 See [below](https://github.com/TiBeN/ia-mame#use-a-different-rompath)

 If you change your version of Mame, i recommend you to use another empty